egordm/boosters/design/CONTRIBUTING.md

 # Development Workflow Guide

-This document describes conventions and best practices for implementing xgboost-rs.
+This document describes conventions and best practices for implementing booste-rs.

 ---